Flashback (Star Trek: Voyager): Novelization

 A novel version of "Flashback" was written by Diane Carey, based on the Brannon Braga screenplay.

 Releases

 The episode was premiered at the fan-run not-for-profit UK convention "Delta Quadrant" held at the Britannia Hotel in Birmingham City Centre in August 1996.
 The episode was first shown during the evening of August 9, 1996, from a VHS video cassette in the care of the convention's organiser Bob Hollocks.

 "Flashback" was released on LaserDisc in Japan on June 25, 1999, as part of the 3rd season vol.1 set.

 This episode was released with "Basics, Part II" on VHS in the United Kingdom, on one cassette, Star Trek: Voyager 3.1 - Basics, Part II/Flashback.

-"Flashback" was released on DVD on July 6, 2004, as part of Star Trek Voyager: Complete Third Season, with Dolby 5.1 surround audio.
+"Flashback" was released on DVD on July 6, 2004, as part of the 'Star Trek Voyager: Complete Third Season', with Dolby 5.1 surround audio.